 If you're unsure of what your credit score is, you can check it for free and learn how to improve it by reading this guide.

-You’ll be bombarded with constant junk mail
+You will be bombarded with junk mail

-And believe it or not – even if you end up with a court summons for not paying up, your credit score is in the pits and you've cut your card into pieces after cancelling your account, it’s likely they’ll STILL send you mail to your house with offers to try and get you to sign up again.
-But this time you will RESIST!!
+And believe it or not, even if you end up with a court summons for not paying up, your credit score is in the pits and you've cut your card into pieces after cancelling your account, the junk mail won't end.